A study published by academic journal IEEE Security & Privacy revealed how the Visa online payment system can be compromised in just four seconds.

-Four hundred of the most popular ecommerce websites (online merchants) were selected in the experiment including Google, PayPal, iTunes, and Amazon, and showed that only Visa cards are vulnerable to the distributed guessing attack as MasterCard’s system was able to detect and prevent it after less than 10 attempts.
+Four hundred of the most popular e-commerce websites (online merchants) were selected in the experiment including Google, PayPal, iTunes, and Amazon, and showed that only Visa cards are vulnerable to the distributed guessing attack as MasterCard’s system were able to detect and prevent it after less than 10 attempts.

 The random credit card numbers, expiration dates, and CVV codes are entered one field at a time and tested on multiple merchant websites.

 Because there is no minimum security requirement for most online merchants, the hacking is done by a process of elimination to find the credit card information individually and get the correct set in just a few seconds.

 According to the study, there are three common levels of data fields used by online merchants: